Quentin Breese: Early life

-His fame brought him to Hollywood where he worked alongside James Cagney in City for Conquest (1940) and Robert Ryan in Golden Gloves (1940) teaching them boxing moves and by being a stand-in for the fight scenes.
+Breese's fame brought him to Hollywood, where he worked alongside James Cagney in City for Conquest (1940) and Robert Ryan in Golden Gloves (also 1940), teaching them boxing moves and by being a stand-in for the fight scenes.
 He continued to work on film in Hollywood until World War II started.
 Many ring-wise veterans share the opinion that Breese might have battled his way to the top of the welterweight class had not the war interrupted his career.

-He joined the United States Marine Corps on May 13, 1943 and was assigned to the USS Wilkes-Barre.
-He was present during the fire on the USS Bunker Hill in 1945 and when the Japanese surrendered on September 2, 1945.
+Breese joined the Marines on May 13, 1943 and was assigned to the USS Wilkes-Barre.
+He was present during the fire on the USS Bunker Hill in 1945, as well as when the Japanese surrendered on September 2 of that year.